binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 **[Does it Meet Our Goals?](#vps-countermeasures-lack-of-visibility-proactive-monitoring-goals)**

 1. Not without an extra script such as crontab or similar
-2. The application will be re-started if it dies, but if its response times go up, forever is not going to help.
-It has no way of knowing.
+2. The application will restart if it dies, but if its response times go up, forever is not going to help as it has no way of knowing
-3. forever provides no file integrity or times-tamp checking, so there is nothing stopping your application files being swapped for trojanised counterfeits with forever
+3. forever provides no file integrity or timestamp checking, so there is nothing that prevents known good application files being swapped for trojanised counterfeits with forever
 4. Ability to add the following later without having to swap the chosen offering:
-    1. Reverse proxy: I do not see a problem
+    1. Reverse proxy: No problem
-    2. Integrate NodeJS’s core module [cluster](https://nodejs.org/api/cluster.html) into your NodeJS application for load balancing
+    2. Integrate NodeJS's core module [cluster](https://nodejs.org/api/cluster.html) into your NodeJS application for load balancing
-    3. Visibility of application statistics could be added later with the likes of [Monit](#vps-countermeasures-lack-of-visibility-proactive-monitoring-monit) or something else, but if you used Monit, then there would not really be a need for forever, as Monit does the little that forever does and is capable of so much more, but is not pushy on what to do and how to do it.
+    3. Visibility to application statistics could be added later with the likes of [Monit](#vps-countermeasures-lack-of-visibility-proactive-monitoring-monit) or something else, but if you use Monit, then there would be no need for forever.
+Monit does the little that forever does and is capable of so much more, but is not pushy on what to do and how to do it.
 All the behaviour is defined with quite a nice syntax in a config file or as many as you like.
-5. There is enough documentation to feel comfortable consuming forever, as forever does not do a lot, which is not a bad trait to have
+5. There is enough documentation to feel comfortable consuming forever, as forever does not do a lot
-6. The code it self is probably production ready, but I have heard quite a bit about stability issues.
-You are also expected to have NPM installed (more attack surface in the form of an application whos sole purpose is to install more packages, which goes directly against what we are trying to achieve by minimising the attack surface) when we already have native package managers on the server(s).
+6. The code itself is probably production ready, but I have heard quite a bit about stability issues.
+You are also expected to have NPM installed (more attack surface) when we already have native package managers on the server(s).

 **Overall Thoughts**

-For me, I am looking for a tool set that is a little smarter, knows when the application is struggling and when someone has tampered with it.
-Forever does not satisfy the requirements.
+I am looking for a tool set that is a little smarter, knows when the application is struggling, and when someone has tampered with it.
+Forever does not satisfy these requirements.
 There is often a balancing act between not doing enough and doing too much.
-If the offering "can" do to much but does not actually do it (get in your way), then it is not so bad, as you do not have to use all the features.
-In saying that, it is extra attack surface area that can and will be exploited, it is just a matter of time.
+If the offering "can" do too much but do so in a manner that doesn't get in your way, then it's not so bad, you do not have to use all the features.
+In saying that, it is extra attack surface area that can and will be exploited, it's just a matter of time.

 ##### [PM2](http://pm2.keymetrics.io/)

-Younger than forever, but seems to have quite a few more features.
-I am not sure about production ready though.
-Let us elaborate.
+PM2 is younger than forever, but seems to have quite a few more features.
+I am not sure about production-ready though, let's elaborate.

-I prefer the dark cockpit approach from my monitoring tools.
-What I mean by that is, I do not want to be told that everything is OK all the time.
+I prefer the dark cockpit approach with my monitoring tools.
+By this I mean, I do not want to be told that everything is OK all the time.
 I only want to be notified when things are not OK.
-PM2 provides a display of memory and cpu usage of each app with `pm2 monit`, I do not have the time to sit around watching statistics that do not need to be watched and most system administrators do not either, besides, when we do want to do this, we have perfectly good native tooling that system administrators are comfortable using.
+PM2 provides a display of memory and CPU usage for each app with `pm2 monit`.
+I do not have the time to sit around watching statistics that don't need to be watched, and neither do most system administrators.
+Besides, when we do want to do this, we have perfectly good native tooling that system administrators are comfortable using.
 Amongst the list of [commands that PM2 provides](https://github.com/Unitech/pm2#commands-overview), most of this functionality can be performed by native tools, so I am not sure what benefit this adds.

 PM2 also seems to [provide logging](https://github.com/Unitech/pm2#log-facilities).
-My applications provide their [own logging](#web-applications-countermeasures-lack-of-visibility-insufficient-logging) and we have the [systems logging](#vps-countermeasures-lack-of-visibility-logging-and-alerting) which provides aggregates and singular logs, so again I struggle to see what PM2 is offering here that we do not already have.
+My applications provide their [own logging](#web-applications-countermeasures-lack-of-visibility-insufficient-logging) and we have the system's [logging](#vps-countermeasures-lack-of-visibility-logging-and-alerting), which provides aggregate and singular logs, so again I struggle to see what PM2 is offering here that we do not already have.

 As mentioned on the [GitHub](https://github.com/Unitech/pm2) README: “_PM2 is a production process manager for Node.js applications with a built-in load balancer_“.
-This “Sounds” and at the initial glance looks shiny.
-Very quickly you should realise there are a few security issues you need to be aware of though.
+Initially, this sounds and looks shiny.
+Very quickly though, you should realise there are a few security issues you need to be aware of.

 The word “production” is used but it requires NPM to install globally.
 We already have a package manager on Debian and all other main-stream Linux distros.
 As previously mentioned, installing NPM adds unnecessary attack surface area.
-Unless it is essential and it should not be, we really do not want another application whos sole purpose is to install additional attack surface in the form of extra packages.
-NPM contains a huge number of packages, that we really do not want access to on a production server facing the internet.
-We could install PM2 on a development box and then copy to the production server, but it starts to turn the simplicity of a node module into something not as simple, which then, as does forever, makes offerings like [Supervisor](#vps-countermeasures-lack-of-visibility-proactive-monitoring-supervisor), [Monit](#vps-countermeasures-lack-of-visibility-proactive-monitoring-monit) and even [Passenger](#vps-countermeasures-lack-of-visibility-proactive-monitoring-passenger) look even more attractive.
+Unless it is essential, and it should not be, we really do not want another application whos sole purpose is to install additional attack surface in the form of extra packages.
+NPM contains a huge number of packages, we really do not want these on a production server facing the Internet.
+We could install PM2 on a development box and then copy it to the production server, but it starts to turn the simplicity of a node module into something not as simple.
+As with forever, this makes offerings such as [Supervisor](#vps-countermeasures-lack-of-visibility-proactive-monitoring-supervisor), [Monit](#vps-countermeasures-lack-of-visibility-proactive-monitoring-monit) and [Passenger](#vps-countermeasures-lack-of-visibility-proactive-monitoring-passenger) look even more attractive.

 At the time of writing this, PM2 is about four years old with about 440 open issues on GitHub, most quite old, with 29 open pull requests.

-Yes, it is very popular currently.
-That does not tell me it is ready for production though.
-It tells me the marketing is working.
+Yes, it is very popular currently, but that does not tell me it is ready for production though, it tells me the marketing is working.

 "[Is your production server ready for PM2](https://github.com/Unitech/PM2/blob/master/ADVANCED_README.md#is-my-production-server-ready-for-pm2)?"
 That phrase alone tells me the mind-set behind the project.
 I would much sooner see it worded the other way around.
 Is PM2 ready for my production server?
-Your production server(s) are what you have spent time hardening, I am not personally about to compromise that work by consuming a package that shows me no sign of up-front security considerations in the development of this tool.
+Your production server(s) are what you have spent time hardening, I am not personally about to compromise that work by consuming a package that shows me no sign of upfront security considerations in the development of this tool.
 You are going to need a development server for this, unless you honestly want development tools installed on your production server (NPM, git, build-essential and NVM) on your production server?
 Not for me or my clients thanks.

-If you have considered the above concerns and can justify adding the additional attack surface area, check out the features if you have not already.
+If you feel compelled to do so, put them in Docker containers instead.

 **Features that Stand Out**

-They are also listed on the GitHub repository.
+They are listed on the GitHub repository.
 Just beware of some of the caveats.
-Like for the [load balancing](https://github.com/Unitech/pm2#load-balancing--0s-reload-downtime): “_we recommend the use of node#0.12.0+ or node#0.11.16+.
+For [load balancing](https://github.com/Unitech/pm2#load-balancing--0s-reload-downtime): “_we recommend the use of node#0.12.0+ or node#0.11.16+.
 We do not support node#0.10.*'s cluster module anymore_”.
-0.11.16 is unstable, but hang-on, I thought PM2 was a “production” process manager?
-OK, so were happy to mix unstable in with something we label as production?
+0.11.16 is unstable, but hang on, I thought PM2 was a “production” process manager?

-On top of NodeJS, PM2 will run the following scripts: bash, python, ruby, coffee, php, perl.
+On top of NodeJS, PM2 will run scripts in the following languages: bash, python, ruby, coffee, php, perl.

 After working through the offered features, I struggled to find value in features that were not already offered natively as part of the GNU/Linux Operation System.